pereirinha/pt-variants/readme.txt

 = I go to Options > General but I can't see any options related with this plugin = Make sure you've selected first Portuguese from Portugal as your locale.

+== Screenshots ==

+1. Options > Genereal page is where you define which variants will be used in each scenario.
+[Click for larger image view](screenshot-1.jpg)

 == Changelog ==
 0.1 into the wild